xdmushui/partner-center-sdk/develop/create-azure-plan.md

 ms.localizationpriority: medium
 ---

-# Purchase an Azure plan
+# Create an Azure plan

 Applies to: